overbrowsing/pruner/README.md

    ```

 2. **Set Up Images**:
-   - Ensure images are named according to the base name set in the `id` attribute, followed by a number (e.g., `landscape 1.jpg`, `landscape 2.jpg`).
+   - Ensure that `imageName` matches the base name used for the pruner tile images.
+For instance, if `imageName` is `landscape`, the images should be named `landscape 1.webp`, `landscape 2.webp`, and so on.
-   - Add the `data-pruner` attribute to the image, specifying the number of columns, rows, tile width, mobile breakpoint, and image path.
+   - Add the `data-pruner` attributes to the image, specifying the name of the image, the number of columns, rows, tile width, tile height, mobile breakpoint, mobile scale factor, and image path.

 ### Mobile Optimization